saiichihashimoto/sanity-typed/packages/zod/_README.md

 If you absolutely must have the exact zod schemas (eg. you need to `extend` a `z.ZodObject`), it is exported at `_sanityConfigToZods`, but it is **NOT** officially supported and any changes (or removal) are not considered breaking changes.

 @[:markdown](../types/docs/considerations/types-vs-content-lake.md)

+### Doesn't run `custom` validations

+Sanity validations are run while parsing (eg `zod.parse(...)` will run `Rule.regex(...)`) except for the `custom` validator.
+There are a few reasons.
+The first one being that we can't provide the proper context fields:

+- `document`: possible
+- `path`: possible
+- `type`: possible
+- `parent`: possible
+- `schema`: not possible
+- `getClient`: not possible
+- `getDocumentExists`: not possible

+Besides that, specific validations are inpractical (or undesirable) to run.
+You may want to run validations against a service in the sanity studio but not where the zods are used.

+Finally, deciding which validations to run with zod is awkward.
+Any API which requires changing the native schema changes this project's promise and any extra fields to the zod function would be confusing.
+We could use environment variables (sanity prefixes all environment variables with `SANITY_`) but that's confusing and a difficult "opt in" experience, which can lead to accidentally calling unintended services in production.